microsoft/WSL-DistroLauncher/CONTRIBUTING.md

-Fixes in the form of pull requests are welcomed.
+Issue reports and pull requests are welcomed.

+There are templates for both when a new issue is opened.

-WLinux is licensed under the [MIT license](https://github.com/sirredbeard/WLinux/blob/master/LICENSE).
+WLinux is licensed under the [MIT license](https://github.com/WhitewaterFoundry/WLinux/blob/master/LICENSE.md).

-All contributions to WLinux must comply with the license above and similarly be licensed under the MIT license.
+All contributions to WLinux must comply with the MIT license and similarly be licensed under the MIT license.